How To Play Spread Voicings on Piano – Great Jazz Piano Chords!

 In this free video lesson I teach you how to play some of the most effective jazz voicings out there.
 These voicings are known as the spread voicing (sometimes called open voicings).

 These voicings work great applied to solo piano, accompanying a singer, accompanying an instrumentalist, and even in certain situations in a trio or a quartet setting.

 Check ’em out and enjoy the lesson……..
 If you would like to learn how to apply these voicings to a tune check out this lesson here Satin Doll chord lesson.
 You can also check out how Bill Evans played advanced spread voicings here Bill Evans chords.

 If you enjoyed reading and watching this post please leave a comment below.
-Also, be sure to subscribe to the free jazz lessons email list on the top left of the site.
+Also, be sure to subscribe to the free jazz lessons email list on the right side of the site.